SamTseng/CATAR/README.md

 ## Steps to analyze the USPTO patents
 1. **Prepare the patent set**:

-    Prepare a pure text file having a set of patent numbers, with each line containing a single patent number.
+    Prepare a pure text file having a set of patent numbers, with each line containing a single US patent number (patent id).

-    Normally you would query USPTO with its advanced search: http://patft.uspto.gov/netahtml/PTO/search-adv.htm to collect a set of patents for analysis.
+    Normally you would query US patents at: https://www.uspto.gov/patents/search/patent-public-search to collect a set of patents for analysis.
+After searching the required patents, you should collect the patent number (patent id) from the search results page into a text file with each patent number in a line.

     **Note: This is a crucial step**, because it affects any statistics you get in later steps.

-    You should place this file under a certain folder, like the one already in the CATAR folder: CATAR\Source_Data\DL_DNN\DL_DNN_1636.txt.
+    You should place this text file under CATAR\Source_Data\ sub-folder, like the one already in the CATAR folder: CATAR\Source_Data\DL_DNN\DL_DNN_1636.txt.

 2. **Edit Patent.ini**: